 Does your job leverage your natural strengths?

-Workplace strengths are often defined in terms of competencies like teamwork, problem-solving or leadership.
-Don’t overlook the power of self-knowledge.
-It’s a powerful tool that can help you apply your greatest strengths to various aspects of your job—from excelling in your area of expertise, to being a strong team collaborator and effective leader.
+Workplace strengths are often defined in terms of competencies like teamwork, problem-solving, or leadership, but self-knowledge should not be overlooked.
+Self-knowledge is a powerful tool that can help you apply your greatest strengths to various aspects of your job, from excelling in your area of expertise to being a strong team collaborator and effective leader.
 If you’re looking to advance your career, assessing and leveraging your strengths is one of the most critical things you can do.

 Here are five tips to help you assess and apply your personal strengths at work.

 1. Listen to what others say you’re good at.

 Others quite likely see strengths in you that you haven’t noticed.
 For example, if you often receive positive feedback on your listening skills, creativity, or command of details, pay attention.

 Ask a friend or colleague to spend a few minutes reflecting on what she thinks are your greatest strengths.
 Then, ask yourself if the perceptions ring true.